-Founded in 1867 as the First Missouri Normal School and Commercial College, Truman State University today a public liberal arts and sciences university located in Kirksville, Missouri.
-Its current name honors Harry Truman, the only Missouri-born president.
+Founded in 1867 originally as the First Missouri Normal School and Commercial College, today it is known as Truman State University, a public, liberal arts and sciences university located in Kirksville, Missouri.
+Its current name honors Harry S. Truman, the only Missouri-born President of the United States.

 Truman State's 6,000 students study in the school's 48 undergraduate and nine graduate programs.
 In 2012, U.S. News & World Report ranked Truman eighth in the Midwest amongst regional universities, outranking all other Missouri schools in this category.